- Fresh-cut sweet corn kernels are extremely perishable, with very high respiration rates, making proper temperature control critical.

 To contribute to the Sweet Corn-associated Foodborne Outbreak section, please follow this link: https://fsi.colostate.edu/suggest-a-topic/

-The average yield per 100 feet of row is about 8 dozen ears of corn.
+The average yield per 100 feet of row is about eight dozen ears of corn.
 Sweet corn is ready for harvest at approximately 15 to 23 days after the silks appear.
 If the weather is especially hot, the plant will tend to mature faster.
 When the kernels are fully developed, they are in the milk stage and will leak a milky liquid when punctured.
 Sweet corn can be harvested by hand or machine.
 A large commercial operation will likely use machines for harvest.
 It is important that the ears be collected in the early morning or evening when the weather is cool.

 Because of the conversion of sugar to starch, fresh sweet corn should be refrigerated or processed immediately after harvest.
-From a food quality aspect, sweet corn should be consumed within four to ten days of refrigeration, depending on the varietal.
-Fresh-cut sweet corn kernels are extremely perishable, with very high respiration rates, making proper temperature control critical.
+From a food quality perspective, sweet corn should be consumed within four to ten days after refrigeration, depending on the varietal.
+Fresh-cut sweet corn kernels are extremely perishable, with very high respiration rates, making proper temperature control critical.[

 It is not uncommon for fresh corn to be preserved via canning.
 However, improper home-canning practices can leave low-acid foods, such as corn, at risk of developing C. botulinum.
-Corn cannot be safely canned using a boiling water bath, but must be processed in a pressure canner.
+Corn cannot be safely canned using a boiling water bath; it but must be processed in a pressure canner.
 Home-canned corn should be heated to no less than 80 degrees Celsius for at least 10 minutes.
 Before consuming canned corn products, containers should be inspected for bulging, lid damage, and leakage, as these are signs of gas release produced by bacterial growth.

 There have been no reported outbreaks of food-borne illness associated with sweet corn, however, there have been foodborne outbreaks related to frozen vegetables in which corn was included.
 While there are concerns regarding various mycotoxins in field corn fed to animals, there is minimal risk associated with mycotoxins in sweet corn consumed by humans.
 According to the FDA, minimal traces of, fumonisins (a type mycotoxin), have been found in sweet corn (4-82 ppb).This is 50 to 1,000 less than the maximum recommended levels in corn intended for human consumption (4 ppm).
 Additionally, according to the FDA, aflatoxin, another mycotoxin of concern in field corn, has been found in corn from southeastern states.
 However, aflatoxin may be found in corn grown in other regions depending on growth practices, harvesting practices and storage conditions.